British Tomato Fortnight is back for 2025!

 In Britain, it’s fair to say we love toms.
 We eat around 500,000 tonnes of them every year.
 That’s 6oz or 160g per person per week, the equivalent of two classic British tomatoes per week, or more than 100 per year!

-Around a fifth of the total toms we consume are grown in Britain.
+Over the year, around a fifth of the total toms we consume in the UK are grown in Britain.

 British-grown tomatoes are famous for their flavour.
 That’s because they’re sold locally, so varieties are chosen for taste rather than durability.